openstreetmap/id-tagging-schema/README.md

   ]
 ```

-This would inherit all translations from the `gender` field but keep only the defined options.
+This would inherit all translations from the `sport` field but keep only the defined options.

 ##### `autoSuggestions`